antonvw/wex/CONTRIBUTING.md

 # How to contribute

+- make an issue

 - fork the repository on GitHub

-- create a feature branch from the develop branch to base your work
+- create a feature branch for that issue from the develop branch to base your work

 ## Adding functionality